AuDigitalHealth/ci-medicare-records/pages/_includes/observation-airimmunisationstatus-1-intro.md

 #### AIR Immunisation Status *[[Draft](http://hl7.org/fhir/stu3/valueset-publication-status.html)]*

+#### Usage Scenarios
+The following are the overarching usage scenarios this profile is intended to support:
+* DHS Medicare sends records of immunisation status the My Health Record system

 #### Implementation guidance
-No additional guidance is suggested to support implementation of this profile for the expected usage scenarios of this implementation guide.
+For the overarching usage scenarios in this implementation guide it is expected that:
+* if a resource is referenced rather than identified in the applicable element, the referenced resource should be [contained](https://www.hl7.org/fhir/STU3/references.html#contained)